stadium-software/howto-JS-vs-JSON/readme.md

 ```

 However, in this case, best practice would be to rather change the `text/plain` data type on the API to be `application/json`.

+To learn more about using `Lists` in Stadium, check out the [How-To: Lists](https://github.com/stadium-software/howto-lists) repo